Pompeii, only 22 km (14 miles) southeast of Naples, is ideal for a day trip.

 Raileurope, Trainline, and Italiarail are some service providers offering economical train travel from Naples to Pompeii and vice versa.

-Many visitors travel to Naples by high-speed train and take a guided tour of Pompeii by booking tickets for Pompeii from Rome.
+Many visitors travel to Naples by high-speed train and book tickets for a guided tour of Pompeii from Rome.

 Where to buy train tickets